Volunteer with us to help bats and biodiversity

 of bats, call analysis, GIS, and insect display/storage.

-Camp is rustic but very comfortable with canvas safari tents on wooden platforms, equipped with beds and linen.
+Camp is rustic but very comfortable with canvas safari tents on wooden platforms, equipped with beds, mattresses, linen, comfy sofas and generator/solar power, flushing toilets and working showers.

 Our camp consists of a number of staff safari tents, along with two large volunteer tents on wooden platforms; female and male.
 Each volunteer tent sleeps 4-6 comfortably.
-Our main building , the Research Centre, houses our office, lab, kitchen and bathrooms with flushing toilets.
+Our main building , the Research Centre, houses our office, lab and kitchen.

-Each week we head over the river to visit the village shops to get our groceries, giving volunteers the opportunity to experience local village life and engage with local communities.
+Each week we head into the local town to get our groceries, giving volunteers the opportunity to experience local village life and engage with local communities.

-wildlife population including elephant, reedbuck, waterbuck and sable, hippo, buffalo, zebra,roan, eland and black rhino.
+wildlife population including elephant, leopard, hyaena, reedbuck, waterbuck and sable, hippo, buffalo, zebra, roan and eland.

 What you will be doing?